DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-10-first-impressions-of-fsharp.md

 let hello = add "Hello " "world!" // Error: expected ints, got strings
 ```

 So it seems like, even though I the definition of the function is identical in both cases, it is further defined by how I first use it.
-For some reason I find this counterintuitive and would rather just define my function from the getgo.
+For some reason I find this counter intuitive and would rather just define my function from the get-go.

-For some reason, F# advocates like to make a big deal out of not needing to define your types.
-But I think I probably will.
+The Microsoft docs make a big deal out of not needing to define your types.
+I'm not sure why this is a feature.
 I'd rather be able to just look at a function and know how it behaves without seeing how it was used.
 Maybe there is something I'm missing here.

 Of course, I don't have to let the compiler infer the type, I can be as explicit as you want to be.
 Here I'm telling my functions exactly what I want them to recieve.